 They might suggest that your Cocker stays with them for a few days so they can monitor his behavior for themselves before deciding which is the most suitable therapy for your dog.

 Alternatively, they may prefer to work directly with you and your pet to come up with a strategy to stop your dog barking.
+They'll help you to communicate better with your pet and work on his barking problem.

 Like This Page?